 - A part of Plaid’s code in the form of a widget inside that software packages the data;

-- The code transfers the encrypted information across secure channels to a certain bank’s server;
+- The code transfers the encrypted information across secure channels to a specific bank’s server;

 - When a bank verifies the user’s authenticity and confirms the balance, it pings Plaid in response;

-- Once Plaid confirms the user’s account, it authenticates them to make ACH (Automated Clearing House) deposits or other operations with their finances;
+- Once Plaid confirms the user’s account, it authenticates them to make ACH deposits or other operations with their finances.

-For other apps and scenarios, Plaid may use tokenisation, so it’s a sufficiently flexible software solution for open banking operations.
+Plaid may use tokenization for other apps and scenarios, so it’s a sufficiently flexible software solution for open banking operations.

-The odds are that more and more apps will be supporting Plaid with time, inasmuch as there are not so many major competitors out there.
-Let’s have a look at players who resemble Plaid’s competitors because it’s difficult to compare all of them equally as their services slightly differ.
+The odds are that more and more apps will support Plaid with time since few major competitors are out there.
+Let’s look at players who resemble Plaid’s competitors because it’s difficult to compare them equally as their services slightly differ.

 - Stripe Connect.
-This solution ensures a number of unified APIs and other tools that allow businesses to manage as well as accept online payments.
-Some say it’s more usable than Plaid yet not as global.
+This solution ensures a number of unified APIs and other tools that allow businesses to manage and accept online payments.
+Some say it’s more usable than Plaid, yet not as global.